Frequently Asked Questions

 Q: Am I eligible to apply for the spring 2016 BSN program?

 A: Please refer to the Admission Process page.
 You may apply if you meet the following requirements:

 - received acceptance to the university as a pre-nursing student;

 - completed prerequisites or will complete them by August 31, 2015;

 - have a minimum cumulative GPA of 2.7 at the end of the Spring semester

 Q: I have some questions about the application.
 What should I do?

 A: Every application period we offer the BSN Applicant Workshop to assist students with the completion of the application process, review the timeline and discuss interview format.
-Please check the Important Dates page to see when these workshops will be held on Monday, June 16th at 5:00pm, Yeager A110.
-No RSVP is required.
-It will be very helpful if you create a NursingCAS account prior to the workshop.
+Please check the Important Dates page to see when these workshops will be held.

 Q: What can I do to better my chances of getting in?